si74/flow-api/README.md

 1. Datastore:
 - The first thing I would look into is further optimizing the flow datastore.
+- Improved flowList - ordered linked list
+- Is there lock contention using a map?
+- Move away from using map entirely and use some kind of in-memory time series database - best way to store multi-dimensional data.
+- Move from a single service to a series of microservices and a more distributed architecture
+    - use some kind of 3rd party queue like kafka in between whatever is sampling network flows and our internal memory store to buffer and handle flow requests.
+Either an in-memory buffer queue or external one to handle burstiness.

 2. HTTP Server:

-Further steps:

-- Additional testing:
-- Load testing

-# Next Steps
+- Limit size of incoming payloads
+- Token-bucket rate limiter
-1. Higher performance HTTP server for more simultaneous requests and something that is more RESTful and modular
+- Higher performance HTTP server for more simultaneous requests and something that is more RESTful and modular
-2. use some kind of 3rd party queue like kafka in between whatever is sampling network flows and our internal memory store to buffer and handle flow requests.
-3. some form of authentication btw flow client and server
+- Authentication
-4. add middleware for logging and metrics instead of custom metrics - less familiar with this and didn't have time to implement it
+- Add middleware for logging and metrics instead of custom metrics - less familiar with this and didn't have time to implement it
-5. Add limit to size of incoming payloads
-6. rate limit server - token bucket rate limiter
-7. create a distributed service with data backend?
-8. add normal tests and load tests
+- More configurable and have a config package/config.yaml

+3. Other:

+- Dashboards
+- Load Testing
+- Dockerized Integration Testing

 # TODO
 - tests for flow
 - tests for server
 - integration tests
-- makefile
 - metrics for flowdb
 - metrics for http server
 - load tests